Skip to content

 On June 30, 2026, Thai IT solutions provider Comp Trading Co., Ltd. appeared on the leak site of the ransomware group known as thegentlemen, with internal files exfiltrated during a ransomware attack.

 Comp Trading Co., Ltd. (CTC), founded in 1985 by former IBM engineers, provides enterprise IT infrastructure, data center solutions, cybersecurity services, disaster recovery, network support, and IT consulting across Thailand.
 Public reporting indicates the company was listed on the ransomware.live portal mirroring thegentlemen’s leak site.
-Available reporting describes the incident as a ransomware attack in which internal files were exfiltrated.
-The exact number of individuals whose data was exposed remains unknown, and the specific types of records contained in the leaked files have not been publicly detailed.
+Available reporting describes the incident as a ransomware attack in which internal files were allegedly exfiltrated.
+The exact number of individuals whose data may have been exposed remains unknown, and the specific types of records contained in the leaked files have not been publicly detailed.
 No deadline for payment or further data publication has been confirmed in available reporting.

 Why This Matters for You and Your Family